bmaunde/guidelines/Guidelines/REST API Guidelines.md

     /getAllOrders
     /getOrder/1000

-Though the above reads intuitive, it does not follow best practice and leads to the creation of redundant APIs and is difficult to maintain.
+Though the above is intuitive, it does not follow best practice and leads to the creation of redundant APIs and is difficult to maintain.

 With the above said, it is still necessary to represent an action or verb that represents the desired interaction.
 As REST APIs use HTTP for data transfer, the verbs are already taken care of as a rfesult of the utilization of HTTP methods.
 Those methods communicate the intent.